syncfusion-content/javascript-docs/js/Chart/Axis.md

 ## Multiple Axis

-Multiple axes can be used in Chart and chart area can be split into multiple panes to draw multiple series with multiple axes.
+Multiple axes can be used in the Chart and chart area can be split into multiple panes to draw multiple series with multiple axes.

 {% include image.html url="/js/Chart/Axis_images/axis_img40.png" Caption="Chart with multiple axes"%}

-An additional horizontal or vertical axis can be added to chart by adding an axis instance to the **axes** collection, and then you can associate it to a series by specifying the name of the axis to the **xAxisName** or **yAxisName** property of the series.
+An additional horizontal or vertical axis can be added to the chart by adding an axis instance to the **axes** collection, and then you can associate it to a series by specifying the name of the axis to the **xAxisName** or **yAxisName** property of the series.

 {% highlight js %}